Health Informatics and Bioinformatics, M.S.

 - Innovative program designed to integrate university coursework with business and health industry internships to educate informatics professionals for the future.

-- Access to a high-performance computing lab for health informatics
+- Access to a high-performance computing lab for health informatics and bioinformatics needs.

 - Qualified faculty members with a breadth of industry experience lead in the classroom and collaborate in ongoing research.